Troubleshooting 400 Bad Request Errors on WordPress

 Advanced troubleshooting tips

-If none of the above steps resolve your 400 error, you’ll need to move on to more advanced troubleshooting measures.
+If the steps above do not resolve the issue, the next step is to confirm the underlying cause by reviewing server-level diagnostics and request details.
+These advanced troubleshooting steps focus on identifying why the error is occurring, rather than applying additional configuration changes.
 Start by checking for server-side issues that might be affecting your site.
 For detailed instructions on fixing server errors, check out this guide from SiteLock.

 You can also review web server logs for more information on what’s causing the error.
 Follow the steps in this guide on checking WordPress error logs, and be sure to look for any entries that correspond to the times when the 400 errors occurred.